 “(The celebration) was such an adrenaline rush.
 I never even thought of doing something like that,” signalled Seed-Desai, who was cheered on by a noisy crowd from the host province.
 “It felt very surreal, but so cool that I got to do that.”

-The Ottawa Sports Pages’ Dan Plouffe was able to dig a little to determine that Brousseau had indeed enjoyed a record-tying performance at the Games, but this next potentially groundbreaking feat we don’t think is really verifiable, so we’ll say Seed-Desai was probably the first Canada Games individual champion to wear a hijab while wrestling her way to gold.
+The Ottawa Sports Pages’ Dan Plouffe was able to dig a little to determine that Brousseau had indeed enjoyed a record-tying performance at the Games, but this next potentially groundbreaking feat we don’t think is really verifiable… So we’ll say Seed-Desai was probably the first Canada Games champion to wear a hijab while wrestling her way to gold.